MPDPilot/MPDPilot-website/_pages/privacypolicy.md

 ## 3. Personal Data

-We want to emphasize that our app does not collect any private or personal data, including the following:
+We want to emphasize that our app does NOT collect any private or personal data, including the following:

 - MPD server credentials (host names, ports, passwords)
 - Contents of your MPD queue and library